SteffMUC/MMM-RadioDe/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/SteffMUC/MMM-RadioDe.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.
+(Currently not really necessary since there are no dependencies).

 ## Using the module